Your inbound marketing strategy is a critical part of your media mix to growing your business online.

 A good inbound marketing strategy helps grow your business and build your brand.
 You can reach a wide audience and reinforce your authority.
 Moreover, you can build a powerful online presence across various channels.
 You also get to build a huge army of loyal brand promoters.
 Ultimately, these factors contribute to building your brand and distinguish it from your competitors.

-So far, we’ve understood how inbound marketing works and why it’s important.
+So far, we’ve understood why inbound marketing is important and how it works.
 Before you jump right in and start developing your inbound marketing strategy, you need to take care of a few things.

 The Prerequisites for Inbound Marketing Strategy